 The most concerning effect of these changes has been the increased backlash from white America to the scrutiny of white privilege, including the rise of white supremacist groups, their gatherings, and the networks developed by these phenomenons.

-The message has been clear and consistent through each of these data, so that if there’s ever any doubt in a young person’s mind about the racialized power dynamics of the United States, the evidence is ubiquitous: white people’s ‘rights’ are first and above all like a law of the land.
+The message has been clear and consistent through each of these data, so that if there’s ever any doubt in a young person’s mind about the racialized power dynamics of the United States, the evidence is ubiquitous: white people’s ‘rights’ are first and above all.
+A law of the land.
 And because these power dynamics are daily made known, the great divide they create between “us and them” encloses itself around young people to a degree and frequency unlike anything previous generations have seen in this country.

 ‘It’s us versus them.’